-The requirements for the Personal Financial Specialist (PFS™) credential are established by the PFP Division staff at the AICPA, the National Accreditation Commission, along with the PFS Credential Committee, and accurately reflect the depth and breadth of experience and technical expertise required to obtain this credential.
+The requirements for the Personal Financial Specialist (PFS™) credential are established by the Personal Financial Planning (PFP) Division staff at the AICPA, the National Accreditation Commission, along with the PFS Credential Committee, and accurately reflect the depth and breadth of experience and technical expertise required to obtain this credential.
 The 4 major requirements are:

 Obtain the CPA License and be a current member of the AICPA

-A PFS candidate must hold a valid and unrevoked CPA permit, license or certificate issued by a legally constituted state authority, and which is in active status.
+A PFS candidate must hold a valid and unrevoked CPA permit, license or certificate issued by a legally constituted state authority.
 You must also be a current Regular member of the AICPA.

-In addition, there are various PFS Exam review options offers to meet your needs.
+In addition, there are PFS exam review options to meet your needs.

 Attain a Specified Level of PFP Experience

 Within the five-year period preceding the date of the CPA/PFS application, you must have either: